 Former President Trump Must Post Full $454 Million Bond, Appeals Court Rules

 Former President Donald Trump has been ordered to come up with the full bond amount of $454 million to cover a civil fraud trial verdict, a ruling made by an appeals court judge on Wednesday.
-The judge, Associate Justice Anil Singh, did, however, lift a ban on Trump’s ability to obtain loans from a New York bank, which could potentially allow him to access the equity in his assets to back the full bond amount.
+The judge, Associate Justice Anil Singh, did, however, lift a ban on Trump’s ability to obtain loans from a New York bank, which might potentially allow him to access the equity in his assets to back the full bond amount.

 In addition, Singh denied Trump’s request to delay his obligation to post the $454 million until a full appellate panel hears his motion to stay enforcement of the judgment.
 This means that Trump must post the bond by around March 25, when jury selection begins for his criminal trial on charges relating to a scheme to cover up a hush money payment made before the 2016 presidential election.
 Trump has pleaded not guilty to the charges.